 As set out in our CONTEST strategy, more than 900 individuals of national security concern from the UK have travelled to engage with the conflict in Syria.
 Of these, approximately 20% have been killed whilst overseas and around 40% have returned to the UK.
 The majority of those who have returned did so in the earlier stages of the conflict, and were investigated on their return.
 A significant proportion of these individuals are assessed as no longer being of national security concern.

 Anyone who does travel to Syria, for whatever reason, is putting themselves in considerable danger but also potentially poses a very serious national security risk to the UK.
-Those who have travelled to engage in fighting, attack planning or terrorism risk being killed by military forces also present in the region.

 Everyone – male or female above the age of criminal responsibility – who returns from taking part in the conflict in Syria or Iraq must expect to be investigated by the police to determine if they have committed criminal offences, and to ensure that they do not pose a threat to our national security.

 Individuals that do return should expect to be investigated and, where there is evidence that a crime has been committed, prosecuted.
 Decisions on prosecutions are taken independently by the police and Crown Prosecution Service (CPS) on a case-by-case basis.

 Do these people have access to consular assistance?